 Eating healthy foods and being physically active most days of the week can help you not gain weight.
 The following tips can help you keep the pounds off:

-Also, ask your provider how to handle exercise.
+Also, ask your health professional how to handle exercise.
 Physical activity helps your body use insulin more efficiently.
 Depending on how much exercise you're planning on doing, you may need to cut back on your insulin dosage or have a snack.
 It's possible for your blood sugar to drop even hours after exercise.